adjoining a fuedal castle in the area around Uzès

-On the Provencal side of the French department of Gard, just 5 minutes from Uzès (a totally listed town of art and history), in the midst of an ever-lively village, the Gall-Roman origins of which are still visible (the illustrious Roman Pont-du-Gard aqueduct is but a few kilometres away).
-This mansion house borders a raised pedestrian square in the village, within the ramparts of fortress.
+On the Provencal side of the French department of Gard, just 5 minutes from Uzès (a totally listed town of art and history), in the midst of an ever-lively village, the Gallo-Roman origins of which are still visible (the illustrious Roman Pont-du-Gard aqueduct is but a few kilometres away).
+This residence borders a raised pedestrian square in the village, within the ramparts of the fortress.
 Several shops and amenities (post office, schools, doctors) are just a stone’s throw away.
 30 minutes from Nîmes (TGV train station and airport), 45 minutes from Avignon (TGV train station) and less than 20 minutes from the motorway network.

-Topped with a dovecote, visible from afar and bearing witness to the fact that its co-owners were lords, this mansion house is set out around a little courtyard, bordered by an old road leading inside the ramparts of the fortress, now transformed into a little Mediterranean garden amidst the surrounding towers and buildings.
+Topped with a dovecote, visible from afar and bearing witness to the fact that its co-owners were lords, this residence is set out around a little courtyard, bordered by an old road leading inside the ramparts of the fortress, now transformed into a little Mediterranean garden amidst the surrounding towers and buildings.

 The two, south and north-facing buildings are connected by two covered balcony corridors on the first and second levels laid out around the courtyard.